How Do I? Tompkins A-Z

 Rheonix Laboratories (30 Brown Road, Ithaca): Nasal or Saliva testing; insurance billed.
 Click here for more information or call 607-252-6424.

 Changes in funding for PCR testing: The Federal Emergency Declaration funding ends on May 11, 2023 and PCR test funding by the Tompkins County Legislature ended in January 2023.
 These changes may result in changes to your health insurance coverage for PCR or lab confirmed tests, such as responsibility for co-pays.
-It is recommended that you speak with your insurance provider to find out the cost prior to seeking a PCR test.
+It is recommended that you speak with your workplace HR or benefits office, or your insurance provider to find out the cost prior to seeking a PCR test.
 Health insurance coverage requires that the situation fit the criteria for being medically necessary.

 [Top of Page]